FlorianRappl/YAMP/README.markdown

 Version history
 -------------------------------------------------------
+**0.9.1:**
+- Added the "who()" command to view the current workspace
+- Added a method called `LoadPlugin()` to the Parser - now it should be easily possible to load libraries full of functions, operators and other YAMPy stuff
+- Added more functions for async operations
+- Improved the structure of the code, so that it is somehow more clear what must be done to write own YAMP libraries / plugins
+- Added more tests

 **0.9.0:**
 - Changed the license from the CPOL to the New BSD License
 - Underscores can now also be used in symbol or function expressions